- Growing Mint Indoors: Essential Tips for Indoor Mint Care - November 21, 2023

-White perennial geranium flowers are popular in flower beds and as accents for landscaping.
+White perennial geranium flowers of the Geraniaceae family are popular in flower beds and as accents for landscaping.

 This guide will discuss the ways to grow strong and healthy white geraniums in your garden.